ShankarK2009/Stevenson-Space-App/README.md

 ## 🗺 Roadmap

-### Version 1.0 (Production Launch)
+## Version 1.0
+- [x] Add an option to sync with the default Calendar
+- [x] Make settings functional
+    - [x] Notifications when class starts
+    - [x] Notifications when the period ends
+- [x] Change icons on quick links
+- [ ] Change icons in Calendar Sync
+- [ ] Improve the look of the Lunch Menu
+- [ ] Make sure notifications actually work

+---

+## Version 1.1
+- [ ] Add the ability to customize notifications.
+Add the option:
+    - [ ] Notifications “**x”** mins before period ends
 - [ ] Add analytics tracking via PostHog
-- [ ] Add an option to sync with Apple / Google Calendar
-  - Just an ICS link, with the option to choose what type of events to include
-- [ ] Make settings functional
-  - Notifications when the period ends
-  - Notifications when class starts
-- [ ] Update design of “Today” tab to look more like [stevenson.space](https://stevenson.space/) mobile version
-- [ ] Change icons on quick links

-### Version 1.1

-- [ ] Add the ability to customize notifications.
-Options:
-  - Notifications when the period ends
-  - Notifications when class starts
-  - Notifications “**x”** mins before period ends
 - [ ] Add feedback board support

+---

-### Version 2.0
+## Version 2.0
+- [ ] Update the design of the “Today” tab to look more like [stevenson.space](https://stevenson.space/) mobile version
 - [ ] Add the ability to add a personal schedule (rename classes)
 - [ ] Add more in-built themes
 - [ ] Add “Coming this week” events on the Today tab

+---

-### Version 2.1
+## Version 2.1

-- [ ] Add ability for custom themes
+- [ ] Add ability for custom themes (change colors)
 - [ ] Give people an option to customize what they want on the “Today” tab
-  - Ex: Lunch menu, PWC Schedule, Today’s events, or events for the week
+    - [ ] Ex: Lunch menu, PWC Schedule, Today’s events, or events for the week

+---

+## Version 2.1.1
+- [ ] Add the option to customize notifications to account for the traveller bell for certain periods

+---

+## Version 2.1.2
+- [ ] Add the ability to add gradient-like themes

+---

-### Version 3.0
+## Version 2.2
 - [ ] Add widgets on iOS and Android
 - [ ] Add live activities
 - [ ] Add Dynamic Island support

+---

-### Version 3.5
+## Version 2.3

-- [ ] Add simple onboarding flow
+- [ ] Add a simple onboarding flow
-  - Explanation of app
+    - [ ] Explanation of the app
-  - Option to customize schedule (add class names)
+    - [ ] Option to customize schedule (add class names)
-  - Customize notification behavior
+    - [ ] Customize notification behavior
-  - Prompt on Widgets, Live activities, and Dynamic Island
+    - [ ] Prompt on Widgets, Live activities, and Dynamic Island

 ---